-There are three main causes of bad mobile signal:
+There are three main causes of a bad mobile signal:

 - Your distance from the Mobile Phone tower